vittoriopolverino/great-expectations-lambda/README.md

-# Great Expectations Lambda
+# 🧙 Great Expectations Lambda
-Build a serverless and event-driven data quality system with AWS Lambda and Great Expectations
+A serverless and event-driven approach to build data quality pipeline with AWS Lambda and Great Expectations

 ## 📜 Table of Contents
 - [About](#about)